 Abstract: To help us live in the three-dimensional world, our brain integrates incoming spatial information into reference frames, which are based either on our own body (egocentric) or independent from it (allocentric).
 Such frames, however, may be crucial not only when interacting with the visual world, but also in language comprehension, since even the simplest utterance can be understood from different perspectives.
 While significant progress has been made in elucidating how linguistic factors, such as pronouns, influence reference frame adoption, the neural underpinnings of this ability are largely unknown.
 Building on the neural reuse framework, this study tested the hypothesis that reference frame processing in language comprehension involves mechanisms used in navigation and spatial cognition...

-a neuroscientist at Aarhus University.
+a neuroscientist at UC San Francisco.
 I research how our brain, the most complex object in the universe, does what appears to us the simplest and most natural of things: human language.

 I've always been fascinated by the richness and complexity of our meaning-making consciousness.
 How is it that the brain lets us turn arbitrary bursts of sound, or inarticulate symbols on a piece of paper, into means of conjuring and transmitting an infinite array of thoughts and impressions?
 As a scientist, I apply my creativity and problem-solving skills to uncover the mechanistic basis of these processes.

 I am a neuroscientist who studies how the brain lets us acquire, use, and communicate meaning through the medium of language.
 I was born and raised in Montenegro, but have since lived and worked in numerous countries.
 I hold a PhD and MPhil in Cognitive Neuroscience from the University of Cambridge.
-At the moment, I work as a postdoctoral researcher at the Centre of Functionally Integrative Neuroscience (CFIN) in Denmark.
+Right now, I work as a postdoctoral researcher at the Laboratory for Educational Neuroscience at UC San Francisco.

 Professionally, I believe scientists should not be afraid to blur the edges of their discipline: learning about ideas from other fields of knowledge can only enrich our work and understanding.
 I tend to practice such intellectual and methodological pluralism daily, and nowhere is it as beneficial as in the study of language.
 After all, language influences every human activity and sphere of life, and my own and others' scientific findings show that language processing engages every sensory, motor, emotional, and associative system in the brain.
 The interplay and relative contribution of these modalities to learning and comprehension of words are the topic of my current research, which I conduct primarily using fMRI, MEG, and TMS methods.